Maduro138/Trabalho-LPW-F-rumdeDiscuss-o/README.md

-# Trabalho-LPW-ForumdeDiscussao
+# Trabalho Laboratório de programação para Web
 This is a repository destined to my work of LPW.
 The group includes: Cristiano Amorim, Arthur Maduro, Benício Lares and Eduardo Andrade

-Integrantes:
-Arthur Maduro
-Benício
-Cristiano Amorim
-Eduardo Andrade